ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Documentation Practices
 =======================
 PyAnsys documentation must not only be written but also maintained.
 If you are new to writing developer documentation, see the `Google Developer Documentation Style Guide <https://developers.google.com/style/articles>`_.
 It provides editorial guidelines for writing clear and consistent developer documentation, allowing this guide to supply guidance specific to PyAnsys library documentation.

-When writing developer documentation, the relationship between code and documenation is key.
-To keep documentation up to date with rapdily evolving code:
+When writing developer documentation, the relationship between code and documentation is key.
+To keep documentation up to date with radial evolving
+code:

 - Minimize the content footprint
 - Write `timeless documentation <https://developers.google.com/style/timeless-documentation>`_